ParticipaPY/politic-bots/README.md

 the parties and internal movements of the candidates.
 A similar approach was followed to collect tweets for the general election.
 However, in this case, the hashtags and accounts were supplemented with information not only of the candidate parties but also about the region of the candidates, the name of their coalitions (if any), and the political positions that they stand for.
-The CSV file used to collected tweets during the general elections can be found [here](https://github.com/ParticipaPY/politic-bots/blob/master/src/tweet_collector/generales.csv).
+The CSV file used to collect tweets during the general elections can be found [here](https://github.com/ParticipaPY/politic-bots/blob/master/src/tweet_collector/generales.csv).

 The functions `create_flags` and `add_values_to_flags` that annotate the tweets with information of the